mbbio/SproutAngio/README.md

 # SproutAngio
-A tool for quantitative analysis of sprouting angiogenesis and lumen space.
+A tool for quantitative analysis of sprouting angiogenesis and endothelial lumen space.
 If you use our scripts in a work contributing to a scientific publication, we ask that you cite our related publication:
 ### SproutAngio: An Open-Source Bioimage Informatics Tool for Quantitative Analysis of Sprouting Angiogenesis and Lumen Space